-I recently migrated my blog and some of the pictures didn’t make the move.
+I recently migrated from my blog and some pictures didn’t make the move.
 So imagine pictures where captions are.

-I am participating in Where I Lived Wednesday over at Ann’s blog today.
+I am taking part in Where I Lived Wednesday over at Ann’s blog today.

-There are lots of really cool writing prompts that bloggers participate in on a weekly basis.
+There are lots of really cool writing prompts that bloggers take part in on a weekly basis.

 Normally, I am just an armchair participant.

 Reading some amazing stories from writers much more vivid and deep than myself.

 It wasn’t until I had seen last week’s mention of an upcoming prompt that I wanted to take part in.

 But it wasn’t just the prompt that set me in motion, it was the timing of me seeing it.

 Where I Lived Wednesday.